Lisa K. Fitzpatrick: Biography

 Fitzpatrick is known for her work in increasing people's understanding of human health, particularly with respect to personal health.
 During the COVID-19 pandemic, Fitzpatrick shared her experience with getting vaccinated with other people in order to encourage other people to get vaccinated.
 She goes by "Dr. Lisa" while presenting outreach, a program where she interacts with people on the street to talk about healthcare.
-In 2020 Fitzpatrick was named as one of five people who will serve as Joe Biden's committee for healthcare policy, and she is a member of the round table on health literacy group at the National Academies of Science, Engineering, and Medicine.
+In 2020 Fitzpatrick was named as one of five people to serve on President Joe Biden's committee for healthcare policy, and she was a member of the round table on health literacy group at the National Academies of Science, Engineering, and Medicine.